arturdryomov/pages/content/posts/2018-05-26-androids-dream.md

 Host OS ↔ Docker ↔ Emulator OS.
 This brings even more instability.
 As a bonus, there is a weird
-[SDK tools archive naming scheme](https://issuetracker.google.com/issues/64292349) you have to live with.
+[SDK tools archive naming scheme](https://issuetracker.google.com/issues/64292349) we have to live with.
 Oh, have I mentioned that there are
 [multiple `emulator` binaries](https://issuetracker.google.com/issues/66886035)?

 One can suggest picking a stable hardware, a stable `emulator` binary, a stable emulator `system-image` and stick to it using a Docker image.
 Well, it doesn’t work this way.
-If the application you are trying to test uses Google Play Services package you are forced to update the emulator `system-image` from time to time since that package is actually bundled into it and cannot be updated separately.
+If the application uses Google Play Services package there is a need to update the emulator `system-image` from time to time since that package is actually bundled into it and cannot be updated separately.